Errorname/specs/cue/Readme.md

 }
 ```

-Which cannot be evaluated.
+Which cannot be evaluated because the `(true | false) & (1 | 0)` will evaluate to an empty set.
 We have a couple options at this point.
-The naive approach would be to just fail and say we're incompatible.
-However, I think we have
+The naive approach would
-all the information we need to automatically generate a migration or test if it's possible on the data.
+be to just fail and say we're incompatible.
+However, I think we have all the information we need to automatically generate a migration or test if it's possible
+on the data.

 We could write "casting" rules on how to cast from a "true" to an "integer".
 In inefficient psuedo-code: